PostsDesert/wholemeal/design.md

 - When the new item window is open, turn off keyboard and swipe shortcuts.
 - The list view needs to support adding, editing and deleting food items.
 - Don't have the background fade in.
 It should just immediately appear.
+- The bottom bar is at the wrong height on mobile devices and leaves some random space below it.

 Spinner View
 - Fix the auth window x button not working on the spinner view.